SESYNC-ci/basic-git-lesson/docs/_slides_md/config.md

 ## RStudio + git

 RStudio provides a GUI to the core tools provided by git.
 Login to your RStudio Server account and upload `handouts.zip`.
-Click on "handouts.Rproj" to open the directory as a "project".
+Click on "handouts.Rproj" to open the directory as a project.

 ===

 ### Initialize git

-Convert your RStudio project to a git repository by enabling version control, available from the file menu under Tools > Version Control > Project Setup.
+Convert your RStudio project to a git repository by enabling version control, available from the menu bar under "Tools" > "Version Control" > "Project Setup".

 ===